 About male incontinence

-The severity of urinary incontinence in men ranges from an annoying dribble after you have finished urinating, to always feeling that your bladder is full, even after you have just been to the toilet.
+The severity of urinary incontinence in men ranges from an annoying dribble after you have finished urinating, to always feeling that your bladder is full, even after you have just used the toilet.
 Some men may also experience varying degrees of unexpected urine loss following prostate surgery.
 Urinary problems affect every part of your life and can lead to some men not wanting to be socially active.

 Incontinence isn't just a "female problem"